args, a MATLAB code which demonstrates command line argument retrieval.

 value = summit or value = summit 2 or value = summit 2 4or with functional arguments:

 value = summit ( ) or value = summit ( 2 ) or value = summit ( 2, 4 )as long as the arguments are processed correctly.

 In the commandline form, the arguments will be given to the function as character strings, which must be re-interpreted as numbers.
 A convenient way to allow the user to use either way of invoking the function requires that the function include a check as to the type of value it has been given.
 For example, to handle ALPHA, we might write

 if ( nargin < 1 ) alpha = input ( 'Enter value of alpha: ' ); elseif ( ischar ( alpha ) ) alpha = str2num ( alpha ); end

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-ARGS is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a JAVA version and a MATLAB version.
+args is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.